-Laparoscopic excision: When it comes to surgically treating endometriosis located in the pelvic and abdominal cavity, laparoscopic excision excision surgery is the gold standard.
+Laparoscopic excision: When it comes to surgically treat endometriosis located in the pelvic and abdominal cavity, laparoscopic excision surgery is the gold standard.
 It removes lesions while preserving healthy surrounding tissue, allowing the surgeon to obtain a biopsy sample to be sent to pathology to confirm a diagnosis.
 It is also a minimally invasive surgery that ensures minimal use of electricity and heat, ensuring for a quicker recovery time and relief of symptoms.
 It is important to assess the pelvic and abdominal cavity for suspected thoracic endometriosis cases, as this can provide insight into the cause of the patient’s respiratory symptoms.

 Thoracic excision/resection: Suspected endometriosis lesions in the thoracic cavity can also be removed by minimally invasive surgery.
 Excision of these lesions is done via Video-assisted thoracoscopic surgery (VATs).
 These lesions will either be excised individually or will require resection of part of the organ or membrane affected.

 Why do surgeons have difficulty visualizing thoracic endometriosis?